1. Independent Shopping

 Malvern is home to many beautiful and historic churches.
 From local parishes to the ornate Great Malvern Priory, these places of worship are welcome to all and well worth a visit.
 During the Heritage Open Days this September, many of these churches such as Little Malvern Priory and St Matthias will extend their opening hours and guides will be on hand to answer any questions on the history of these buildings.

+Whilst you’re in Malvern make sure you stop off for a bite to eat or drink.
 There is a varied selection of places to eat and drink in the town of Malvern, whether you want something on-the-go, or prefer to take your time dining out on an la carte menu.
-New for 2021, includes The Water Cure Cocktail Bar, Bar Limon Tapas Restaurant, Coco’s Caribbean and Faun kitchen.
 Many places serve locally sourced produce for an authentic ‘foodie’ experience.